 This course will examine questions surrounding ethnicity, class, gender, and sexuality and consider how this diversity has been challenged or accepted in the United States.
 Students will analyze contemporary and historical issues and explore questions of social justice as they read a variety of fiction and non-fiction texts.
 In discussions and compositions, students will consider the ways that culture and social structures shape the Pitzer experience, as well as imagining their own roles in transforming society.

 This course is the designated First-Year Seminar for students in the International Scholars Program and is open to non-native English speakers only.

-Ballagh, Michael – “Love and Loathing in Los Angeles”
+Ballagh, Michael – “Love and Loathing in Los Angeles” (NRS/Transfers)

 Through readings, documentary, cinema, and selected field trips to iconic LA spaces, students will unpack the stereotypes of communities and the natural environment of Los Angeles and come to their own understanding of this enigmatic and deeply flawed city.
 The course will focus on communities of color within LA and the cultural and environmental “apartheid” that impacts them.
 Readings—both fiction and non-fiction—movies, and documentaries will reflect Los Angeles in the later part of the 20th century.